trinityfrancis/trinityfrancis.github.io/_pages/about.md

+permalink: /
+title: ""
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 # Overview
 Here is a short pargraph about me!
 I’m an honor student in information technology.
 I’ve always been a hard worker and team player.
 I have a strong work ethic and commitment to my tasks.